Back to blog

 pprint(product_data)

-The provided code leverages Oxylabs' E-commerce Scraper API to extract data, requiring only the source URL, location, and a parsing flag to be set to True.
+The provided code leverages Oxylabs' Web Scraper API to extract data, requiring only the source URL, location, and a parsing flag to be set to True.
 The code uses the requests module to send a post request to Oxylabs' API endpoint, along with the necessary payload and authentication credentials.
 The Scraper API handles all the complexities of bypassing Walmart's anti-bot measures and parsing the data, returning a well-structured JSON file that can be further processed or saved as a JSON/CSV file.

 Wrapping up